 However, there are additional contributing factors rarely recognized in the media.
 Rising unit costs is one that Dean Baker, with the Center for Economic and Policy Research, recently highlighted in this blog post.
 Using Consumer Price Index data, he argued that today’s rising rents actually reflect better quality housing, as the mix of rental units has changed so that the typical unit costs more.

 NMHC recognizes that the proliferation of media stories on rising rents can pose challenges for our members and continue to address the issue through our advocacy, education and communication efforts.
-A good example is this fact sheet on the apartment supply shortage, which our staffers regularly distribute to lawmakers and regulators.

 - Harvard Report Links Cost of Construction and Regulation to Housing Affordability